 But mind you, this is only for houses (up to Rs 45 lakh, i.e. in affordable housing category) bought by first-time buyers via home loans sanctioned between 1st April 2019 and 31 March 2020.

-Note – Budget 2021 has extended by one more year to 31st March 2022.
+Note – Budget 2021 has been extended by one more year to 31st March 2022.
 The deduction benefit of Rs 1.5 lakh will now be available for the purchase of affordable houses for one more year.

 But what about stamp duty & registration charges?